dharshvin/file-system-simulator/README.md

 # SQLite File System Simulator

 A simple, web based file system simulator written in Python, that can run in the browser.
 Uses an SQLite database to create a tree structure file system.
-All folders and files are stored in a database table
+All folders and files are stored in a database table.

 ##  Commands